Alabama health leaders weigh in on Fauci’s retirement announcement

 “On a day-to-day basis I don’t think it changes that much for us, although we all continue to have our challenges now with a couple of different outbreaks.
 One pandemic and one outbreak at the same time,” Stubblefield said.

-Saag said Fauci is a passionate supporter of the UAB scientific and has appointed several faculty members from this school to oversee the National Institutes of Health – which conducts medical research regarding health across the United States.
+Saag said Fauci is a passionate supporter UAB science and has appointed several faculty members from the school to oversee the National Institutes of Health, which conducts medical research regarding health across the United States.